LiLi Roquelin

 LiLi Roquelin is a French-American singer, songwriter, composer, record producer from Astoria, Queens, New York City.
-Roquelin is most notable for her songs which won Best Music Video at several film festivals and received TV and Film placements.
+Roquelin is most notable for her songs which won Best Music Video at several film festivals and received TV and Film placements and for being featured in a New York Times article.

 Early life

 Roquelin was born in Toulon, France, and grew up on The French Riviera (known in French as La Côte d'Azur), learning music at a very young age.
 She played several gigs as a teenager, both solo and in various bands.
 She then left France to pursue a career in the United States.
 She moved to the Cleveland-Akron area of Northeast Ohio, and fronted Phizzy Lager and then the alternative hard-rock Kent, Ohio band Hate Dies Hard, and released with them in 2006 an album entitled Neverending Sundown and engineered by Bill Korecky (Mushroomhead's Producer).